corymccormick/student-workbook/src/reflections/wk2/day1.md

 where variables and functions are moved to the top of their scope before code execution

-In what cases might you use let vs const vs var? use const in an situation where the variable will not need to be redeclared
+In what cases might you use let vs const vs var? use let in use const in a case where the variable will not need to be redeclared